srdCodeSamples/aws-lambda-get-hcproduct/README.md

 ## Usage

-* Build (or use a [release](https://github.com/srdCodeSamples/aws-lambda-get-hcproduct/releases)) and deploy to AWS Lambda.
+* Build (or use a [release](https://github.com/srdCodeSamples/aws-lambda-get-hcproduct/releases)) and upload to AWS Lambda.
+* In AWS Lambda set the `Handler` field to `AwsGetHcProduct::AwsGetHcProduct.Function::FunctionHandler`
 * Trigger the function (e.g. via an AWS API Gateway) with the required input to get the corresponding build url as string.

-The input object for the function should be:
+The input object needed by the function is:

 ```JSON
 {